The Bankrate promise

 “A common clause is that any assets not owned by the trust will be paid to the trust,” says Morris Armstrong, head of Morris Armstrong EA in Cheshire, Connecticut.

-Revocable trust vs. will: How to choose in the coronavirus era
+Revocable trust vs. will: How to choose

 1. A will can be set up faster and cheaper